priyanka61mondal/Vrinda-Store-Sales-Dashboard/README.md

 # Vrinda-Store-Sales-Dashboard
-I am sharing my first data analysis project with the help of MS Excel.

 Hello connections,
 I am sharing my first data analysis project with the help of MS Excel.
 I have picked the dataset from the youtube channel “Rishabh Mishra” .

 Objective:
 Vrinda Store wants to create an annual sales report for 2022, so that the store can understand their marketing strategy and grow more sales in 2023.